avanzzzi/hypy/README.md

 ## How hypy works?
 Hypy uses winrm or ssh to comunicate with hyper-v server shell and sends powershell commands to interact with the virtual machines.
 To access the virtual machines, hypy uses freeRDP.

-## Pre-requisites
+## Hyper-V Server configuration
-### WinRM
+### Clients connecting via WinRM
-Hypy uses winrm to communicate with the hyper-v host, so it must be enabled and accepting connections. https://github.com/diyan/pywinrm has a session explaining how to enable WinRM on the remote host.
+Hypy uses winrm to communicate with the hyper-v host, so it must be enabled and accepting connections. https://github.com/diyan/pywinrm has a session explaining how to enable WinRM on the server/remote host.

-### SSH
+### Clients connecting via SSH
-As an alternative to winrm, you can setup a SSH server on the hyper-v host.
-Passing protocol parameter in command line or setting ssh in the protocol option.
+As an alternative to winrm, you can setup a SSH server on the hyper-v server.
+Using the protocol parameter in command line or setting ssh in the protocol option.

+## Client configuration
 ### FreeRDP
 FreeRDP binary must be in path (windows, linux and mac).
 Make sure FreeRDP is working before using hypy or it will not open the session to the virtual machine.